thefutureseer/lilRegexExplained/README.md

 10. **Escaping Special Characters:**
     - `\`: Escapes a special character, allowing you to match it literally.

-These are just a few examples, and regex patterns can become more complex based on specific requirements.

-#Here are some complex examples of regular expressions:
+# Here are some complex examples of regular expressions:

 1. **Email Validation:**
    ```regex